atanasster/electionsbg/README.md

 # Bulgaria Election Results Analysis

-A platform aimed to navigate and analyze the elections in Bulgaria.
+A platform to visualize and analyze the elections in Bulgaria since 2013.

 ## Live Website
 [Live Web App](https://electionsbg.com)